 Guidance on completing the form

-This form should be used for the following types of collaborative activities:
+This form should be used for all types of collaborative activities:

 - Co-operation agreements (MOU);